 In summer 2016, a link to an online questionnaire was provided to all the preschool teachers on the list of the Association of Preschool Teachers.
 Informed consent was obtained from all the participants, and their anonymity was assured.
 The response rate was 10 per cent.
 Of the 230 questionnaires that were filled out and submitted, 210 contained usable data.
 Among the participants, 44.7% reported experiences of incivility.

-In accordance with PLS-SEM methodology, before assessing the inner model (also known as the structural model, which accounts for the relationships among the latent variables that make up the research model), it was necessary to test the outer model (also called the measurement model, which accounts for the quality of the relationships among the latent variables and their indicators) to ensure that the latent variables were reliable and valid (Hair et al., 2016).
+In accordance with PLS-SEM methodology, before assessing the inner model (also known as the structural model, which accounts for the relationships among the latent variables that make up the research model), it was necessary to test the outer model (also called the measurement model, which accounts for the quality of the relationships among the latent variables and their indicators) to ensure that the latent variables were reliable and valid [40].

 The results reported in Table 1 indicate that convergent validity, internal consistency, and discriminant validity were achieved for the outer model for each of the scales used.
 The third question of the intention-to-leave scale was removed because of its low reliability.